syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/docs.en.md

 Virtual machines and virtual routers use *OpenStack ports* to connect to virtual networks.
 When creating a port, you can let it choose a free IP address automatically for you, or assign a fixed IP address.

 By creating different networks, you can have multiple isolated layer 2 networks.
-Different networks can use overlapping IP address space if you want, e.g. Network A and network B can both use the same `10.0.10.0/24` network, if you don't plan to interconnect them.
+Different networks can use overlapping IP address spaces if you want, e.g. Network A and network B can both use the same `10.0.10.0/24` network, if you don't plan to interconnect them.

 It is not possible to bridge multiple networks.
 To communicate from network A to network B you need to use a router.